What inspired you to become a nurse?

 How would you describe your relationship with your fellow nurses and colleagues?

-Why do you feel philanthropy is important?
-Or, why is philanthropy important for the field of nursing (such as donations to the Heart of Healthcare - Nursing Fund)?
+Why is philanthropy important for the field of nursing (such as donations to the Heart of Healthcare - Nursing Fund)?